• Skip to primary navigation

 Why Make This

 It’s easy!
-The relish tray was nothing fancy, just celery and carrot sticks cut the old-fashioned way, as well as an assortment of olives and pickles — and maybe a few radishes.
+The traditional relish tray is nothing fancy, just celery and carrot sticks cut the old-fashioned way, as well as an assortment of olives and pickles — and maybe a few radishes.

 It’s fun.
-We children would graze on the Relish Tray, aka the Olive Tray, snacking on these little tidbits while the smell of roast turkey and stuffing drifted throughout the house.
+We children of the 70s would graze on the Relish Tray, aka the Olive Tray or pickle tray, snacking on finger foods while the smell of roast turkey and stuffing drifted throughout the house.
 And yes, you should let the kids wear the black olives on their fingertips; it’s all part of the fun!

 It moves with the meal.
 The Relish Tray, replenished with more olives, can follow you to the dinner table and perhaps be passed around so folks can add another tidbit or two to their plates.
 It’s a sweet tradition that deserves a place on today’s table.